kaashif/transcript-search/README.md

 	$ sg_script_search
 	 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 And you can access it at the URL given.

-It's fairly barebones at the moment, you can only search for a string.
+There is also an instance running at <http://stargate.kaashif.co.uk>.

+## Current features

+* Search by spoken phrase
+* Search by character (who said it, who was it said to)
+* Search by location

 ## Planned features

-* Search by character (who said it, who was it said to)
 * Search by series
 * Search by season/episode
-* Search by location
 * Multiple search queries
 * Regular expressions
+* Something more efficient than going through JSON line by line

 ## Copyright